 It is also important not to spread your points out too thinly as you may not earn enough points in any program for a reward.
 Generally the best approach is to be both a member of Coles and Woolworths if you shop at either, join a centralised hotel reward program that is not tied to one hotel group, and to join the Qantas, Virgin and Singapore Airlines frequent flyer programs to give you the most options for earning and redeeming flights (more on that later).

 Below are the best options to spread your loyalty around.
 It will take longer to gain a benefit initially, but over time it will even out and you'll receive the same benefits, plus sometimes you'll get more benefits sooner (see supermarkets).
-As mentioned above, an exception may be useful if you are on a cusp of some major benefit.
+As mentioned above, an exception may be useful if you are on a cusp of some major benefit and you need the points to gain a significant reward.

 We have already covered the basics of which frequent flyer program should you join.
 Due to the ability to transfer points between Virgin's Velocity and Singapore Airlines Krisflyer programs, joining those two and Qantas will see you covered for over 60 airlines, with all points all pooling ultimately into just two of the programs.